GemHunt/lighting-augmentation/README.md

 * Try 3 color channels in the LED to scan 3 angles at once.

 **Back lighting Tasks:**
+* If you keep the belt running and have different camera angles this will be like a 2 3/4D scan because you will be seeing under the part.
 * Add backlighting to the image set.
 Using the LED strips under the belt makes for a very clean outline of more complex parts.
 * Scan screws without an image at all:1 bit backlighting from 8 different angles would the same as 256 gray but really it should be blob input instead of an image.
 * Try training sets with parts touching.
 * In a tray configuration, an old flat panel display can be both the backlight and light up around the issue parts.

+** Watch the video again after 3 months and add in note & error annotations: **
+* “5700 images for each class” (not total)

 **Thanks Again for the Questions & Comments!**